Emotional Abandonment: Shut out by your spouse

 We’ve all got issues to work through in our relationships.
 Whether your problems stem from bitterness, unforgiveness, dishonesty, lack of kindness, unfaithfulness, or something else, God offers you His power to enable you to live in a way that honors Him.
 There’s no doubt in my mind that God wants your marriage to work and that you desire to have warmth and a close connection with your spouse.
 That’s His design.
 Let’s go after it.

 So, how’s your love life?
 Do you need to talk?
-Either contact us privately by filling out this form and one of our mentors will contact you or make a comment about this article below the form.
+If you fill out this form, one of our mentors will contact you to listen and speak with you confidentially.